Beyonce’s Dad May Have Accidentally Revealed Twin Babies’ Genders

 Do you think that Beyonce’s dad spilled any secrets regarding the genders of the twin babies?
 Let us know what you think in the comments section below.

-[Featured Image by Frank Micelotta / Staff / Getty Images]
+[Featured Image by Frank Micelotta/Staff/Getty Images]